bamidele311-cell/MyFirstRepo/README.md

 # MyFirstRepo
 My first repository for practice.
-This is my first repository created as part of a GitHUB learning task
+This is my first repository created as part of a GitHub learning task